 Keep the public informed.
 Minimize the amount of necessary interactions your callers, readers and patients need while keeping them up to date with instructions and best practices.
 The Center for Disease Control has provided guidance for facilities and health departments encouraging effective use of telephone systems to deliver messages to incoming callers about when to seek medical care, when patients should seek emergency care, and what treatment steps suspected cases can take remotely.

-The hospital is experiencing heavier than normal call volume due to the COVID-19 Coronavirus outbreak.
+The hospital is experiencing heavier than normal call volume due to the COVID-19 Coronavirus pandemic.
 Please listen to the following instructions carefully.

 If you have a medical emergency, please call 911.